Beenaa99/Strawberry_Leaf_Disease_Detection/README.md

 Quantitative and qualitative results of the model performance will be documented.
 This includes metrics such as accuracy, precision, recall, and F1-score, as well as visualizations of the model's predictions on sample images.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes.
-Contributions can include improvements to the model, better data augmentation techniques, or enhancements to the EDA process.